-- Place hollowed out zucchini on paper towels for draining for 1 hour; turn zucchinis over and allow another hour to drain any additional fluids
+- Place hollowed-out zucchini on paper towels for draining for 1 hour; turn zucchini over and allow another hour to drain any additional fluids.

 Making the Filling

-- Add remaining ingredients and saute over medium low heat for about 10 minutes, until heated through.
+- Add remaining ingredients and saute over medium-low heat for about 10 minutes until heated.

-- Set filling aside to cool or cover and place in the refrigerator until ready to serve.
+- You can set the filling aside to cool or cover and place it in the refrigerator until ready to serve.

 - Combine all ingredients in a high-speed blender until smooth.